fifumain/medium_clone/ReadMe.md

 ## Introduction

-This project is a website where everyone can view different articles, leave reactions, reviews, add articles to bookmarks.
-To use most of the functionality, registration is required, a specially created user-friendly system, including various security checks, such as email verification, etc., is required.
+This project is a website where everyone can view different articles, leave reactions, and reviews, and add articles to bookmarks.
+To use most of the functionality, registration is required, and a specially created user-friendly system, including various security checks, such as email verification, etc., is required.

 ## Roadmap

-- Upgrade logging system.
+- Upgrade the logging system.

 - Add cache system.

 - Integrate login via socials.

-- Develop frontend part.
+- Develop the frontend part.

 ## Documentation

-Visit [API Documentation](fifumain.site/redoc/) to see all avaliable API requests.
+Visit [API Documentation](fifumain.site/redoc/) to see all available API requests.

 ## Prerequisites